OFS/opae-sdk/plugin/README.md

 Next, it sends a message with the request of open and the token information in its payload.
 The receiving endpoint then maps the token information it receives to an fpga_token and calls `fpgaOpen` to open the device (local to itself).
-Upon successfully opening the resource, it will send a response indicating success and include the handle information it the payload.
+Upon successfully opening the resource, it will send a response indicating success and include the handle information in the payload.
-The proxy plugin receives the response and creates and fpga_handle to assign to its fpga_handle variable.
+The proxy plugin receives the response and creates an fpga_handle to assign to its fpga_handle variable.
 Before competing its implementation of `fpgaOpen`, the proxy plugin associates this fpga_handle object with the endpoint that sent it.